aliciamarianne1507/cypress-api/README.md

-# cypress-api
-Testing API using cypress and commands
+# Testing APIs using Cypress